How Scrum Masters can use OKRs to better serve the Organisation

 Our video instructional - delivered by Mike Horwath - provides plenty of useful insights into how teams and how Scrum Masters can use OKRs.

-Alternatively, register your interest in our Training Programs, and discover how 1ovmany can take you to new heights with OKRs!
+Alternatively, register your interest in our OKR Training Courses, and discover how 1ovmany can take you to new heights with OKRs!